-Kadiatu Konneh, a Liberian resident who recently traveled to the United States of America with her ailing husband for treatment, said it was difficult to connect with different flights from Liberia to the USA.
+Kadiatu Konneh, a Liberian resident who recently traveled to the U.S. with her ailing husband for treatment, said it was difficult to connect with different flights from Liberia.

 Konneh said when she and her husband arrived in the United States in July, an immigration officer at Hartsfield-Jackson Atlanta International Airport scowled at her and stepped back before ordering the both of them to move to the end of the line.